BudacaB/DevOpsAutomationTools/gitup/README.md

 ## Go script to automate repetitive Git commands

 Please feel free to download and use the script if you find it helpful (or get the code to build it for your env).
-Add it to the PATH and run it in the CLI in your repo folder.
+Add it to the PATH, run it in the CLI in your repo folder and just give it a few seconds.

 ### Folder structure